2xtourbillon/password-checker/README.md

 # password-checker

-This project checks whether your password has been compromised using the pwnedpasswords.com API.
+This project checks whether your password has been compromised using the pwnedpasswords.com API and the hashlib package (sha1).

 This project is based on the Udemy tutorial below.